Our Mutual Friend: Plot summary

-Gaffer Hexam, who found the body, is accused of murdering Harmon by a fellow waterman, Roger "Rogue" Riderhood, who is bitter at having been cast off as Hexam's partner, and who covets the large reward offered in relation to the murder.
-As a result of the accusation, Hexam is shunned by his fellows on the river, and excluded from The Six Jolly Fellowship-Porters, the public house they frequent.
-Hexam's young son, the clever but priggish Charley Hexam, leaves his father's house to better himself at school, and to train to be a schoolmaster, encouraged by his sister, the beautiful Lizzie Hexam.
-Lizzie stays with her father, to whom she is devoted.
+Gaffer is accused of murdering John Harmon by fellow waterman Roger "Rogue" Riderhood, who is bitter at having been cast off as Hexam's partner and who covets the reward offered in relation to the murder.
+As a result of the accusation, Gaffer is shunned by his fellows on the river and excluded from The Six Jolly Fellowship-Porters, the public house they frequent.
+Hexam's young son Charley leaves Gaffer's house to better himself at school and to train to be a schoolmaster, encouraged by his sister Lizzie.
+Lizzie stays with Gaffer, to whom she is devoted.

-Before Riderhood can claim the reward for his false allegation, Hexam is found drowned himself.
-Lizzie Hexam becomes the lodger of a doll's dressmaker, a disabled teenager nicknamed "Jenny Wren".
-Jenny's alcoholic father lives with them, and is treated by Jenny as a child.
-A sub-plot involves the activities of the devious Mr and Mrs Lammle, a couple who have married each other for money, only to discover that neither has any.
-They attempt to obtain financial advantage by pairing off Fledgeby to the naive heiress Georgiana Podsnap.
-Fledgeby is an extortioner and money-lender, who uses the kindly old Jew Riah as his cover, temporarily causing Riah to fall out with his friend and protégée Jenny Wren.
+Before Riderhood can claim the reward for his false allegation, Gaffer is found drowned himself.
+Lizzie becomes the lodger of a doll's dressmaker, a disabled teenager nicknamed "Jenny Wren".
+Jenny's alcoholic father lives with them and is treated by Jenny as a child.
+Meanwhile, Mr and Mrs Lammle are a couple who have married each other for money, only to discover that neither has any.
+They attempt to obtain financial advantage by pairing heiress Georgiana Podsnap with Fledgeby.
+He is an extortioner and money-lender, who uses the kindly old Jew Riah as his cover, temporarily causing Riah to fall out with his friend and protégée Jenny.

-The work-shy barrister Eugene Wrayburn notices Lizzie when accompanying his friend and business partner Mortimer Lightwood to Gaffer Hexam's home and falls in love with her.
-However, he soon gains a violent rival in Bradley Headstone, Charley Hexam's schoolmaster.
-Charley wants his sister to be under obligation to no one but him, and tries to arrange lessons for her with Headstone, only to find that Wrayburn has already engaged a teacher for both Lizzie and Jenny.
-Headstone quickly develops an unreasonable passion for Lizzie, and makes an unsuccessful proposal, which Lizzie firmly but kindly refuses.
-Angered by being refused, and by Wrayburn's dismissive attitude towards him, Headstone comes to see Wrayburn as the source of all his misfortunes, and takes to following him around the streets of London at night.
+The work-shy barrister Eugene Wrayburn eventually meets and falls in love with Lizzie, but soon gains a violent rival in Bradley Headstone, Charley's schoolmaster.
+Charley wants Lizzie to be under obligation to no one but him, and tries to arrange lessons for her with Headstone, only to find that Wrayburn has already engaged a teacher for both Lizzie and Jenny.
+Headstone makes a proposal to Lizzie, who refuses.
+Angered by this and by Wrayburn's dismissive attitude towards him, Headstone comes to see Wrayburn as the source of all his misfortunes, and takes to following him at night.
 Lizzie fears Headstone's threats to Wrayburn, and is unsure of Wrayburn's intentions toward her (Wrayburn admits to Lightwood that he does not know his own intentions yet, either).
-She flees both men, getting work up-river from London, with the help of Mr Riah.
+She flees both men, getting work up-river from London, aided by Mr Riah.

 Mr and Mrs Boffin attempt to adopt a young orphan, in the care of his great-grandmother, Betty Higden, but the boy dies.
 Mrs Higden minds children for a living, assisted by a foundling known as Sloppy.
-When Lizzie Hexam finds Mrs Higden dying and stops to care for her, she meets the Boffins and Bella Wilfer.
+When Lizzie finds Mrs Higden dying and stops to care for her, she meets the Boffins and Bella Wilfer.